raiden-network/raiden/docs/adr/0011-routing-with-token-swaps.rst

    the same time.
 -  Behavior not clear for non-strict routing
 -  The route can fail due to changes in conversion rate.
-This can be mitigated by adding some safety margin, but the increases the price for the sender.
+This can be mitigated by adding some safety margin, but this increases the price for the sender.